 - Choose a backpack with padded adjustable shoulder straps - Wear your bag over both shoulders - Buy the correct size schoolbag.
-No larger than your back! - Only carry what you need for that day in your schoolbag.
-If you are lucky enough to have a locker at school...use it! - Pack your bag correctly, putting the heavy objects in first and on the inside, so they are close to your spine.
-This will prevent your back excessively arching.
+No larger than your back! - Only carry what you need.
+If you are lucky enough to have a locker at school... use it! - Pack your bag correctly, putting the heavy objects in first and on the inside, so they are close to your spine.
+This will prevent your back arching too much.